-- 1. Writing coursework/curriculumplan - 2.
+- 1. Coursework Agreement\ - 2.
 Completing 30 credits including 3-6 thesis (BIOL 6950) - 3.
 Meeting minimum academic residency requirements - 4.
 Forming and meeting regularly with an advisory committee - 5.
-Writing and defending research proposal - 6.
-Writing and defending research thesis (including 1 or more publishable units)
+Writing and defending research proposal\ - 6.
+Writing and defending research thesis (including 1 or more publishable units)\ - \ paperwork required-see Program Coordinator

-The PhD degree requirements comprise six phases.
-First, students must complete a minimum of 60 credits.
+The PhD degree is comprised of multiple phases.
+Students must complete a minimum of 60 credits.
 Up to 30 hours of graduate level courses from other graduate programs may be transferred and counted toward the degree.
-Students must also pass the Preliminary Exam, form an Advisory Committee and an Examination Committee, meet the academic residency requirement, pass the comprehensive exam, and write and orally defend a dissertation.
+Students must also pass the Preliminary Exam, form an Advisory Committee and an Examination Committee, meet the academic residency requirements, pass the Comprehensive Exam, and write and orally defend a dissertation.